Stanton Barrett

-Stanton Thomas Barrett (born December 1, 1972) is an American professional stock car racing driver and Hollywood stuntman who last competed part-time in the NASCAR Xfinity Series, WRL, HSR/SVRA Vintage Series and starting his long time NASCAR Xfinity team Stanton Barrett Motorsports to compete in 2025 part time.
+Stanton Thomas Barrett (born December 1, 1972) is an American professional stock car racing driver and Hollywood stuntman.
+He is the co-owner of Barrett–Cope Racing, which fields the No. 30 Chevrolet in the NASCAR O'Reilly Auto Parts Series.
+He has previously competed in the WRL and HSR/SVRA Vintage Series.

 The son of former stuntman Stan Barrett, he began NASCAR racing in the early 1990s, starting with the Daytona Dash Series in 1991 and moving on to the Busch North and Busch Series in 1992.
 Seven years later, he started racing in the Cup Series, making his series debut with Donlavey Racing in 1999.
 Barrett has since run part-time across NASCAR's top three series, sometimes as an owner/driver.
 Barrett has also competed in the IndyCar Series, running four races in 2009 for Team 3G.